Connect with others who understand.

 How Common Is Osteoporosis?

 Some diseases and medications can cause osteoporosis to develop in younger people.
-Read more about types of osteoporosis.
+Read more about the types of osteoporosis.

 How Does Osteoporosis Progress?